…And then, he turned it on.

 “It’s… it’s even better than I imagined,” I said, looking at my clean, white, perfect hands.

-“Just don’t get too much in love with the prince,” he said.
-He said it as a joke, but I could feel the tension in his voice.
+“Just don’t get too much in love with the prince,” he said, winking.

 “Don’t worry, Rod, I wouldn’t dream of it.”

-My silvery hair was in a loose bun, and I had put a real string of pearls in my hair.
+My silvery hair was in a loose bun, and I had put a string of real pearls in it.
 I was also wearing my favourite necklace – it had been my mother’s.

 This place had a large round floor and several smaller rooms around the edges, and a huge glass domed ceiling which had a really great view of the galaxy.
+I couldn’t help but stare at everything.
+The walls were covered in silver, and the floor had a beautiful geometrical design made of white and green stone inlaid with polished copper.
 It was the fanciest space station I’d ever seen.
-The angular beams in the ceiling were gilded with pure rhodium.
+The angular beams in the ceiling were gilded with pure rhodium!

 In the very center of the floor stood the prince – prince Cli, the only son of King Fer and Queen Mar.
 All the girls my age were swamping him like a cloud of belligerent butterflies.
 I must say, he was handling the attention pretty well.